 Having 30 ft. of movement as a small creature may seem like a small buff, but it’s a noticeable buff nonetheless.
-It means that medium size creatures won’t naturally be able to catch up to you, which is huge when you’re a small creature that finds themselves on the run a lot.
+It means that medium-size creatures won’t naturally be able to catch up to you, which is huge when you’re a small creature that finds itself on the run a lot.

 Nimble Escape can give you an edge in combat for both retreating and finding a better position to attack from.
 But most of all, it’s a great way to ensure you won’t get hit by an opportunity attack so you can move or take a Dash action to flee down your tight, winding cave system to safety.